jamcunha/feup-pfl2/README.md

 ### Data Definitions

 The data definitions for the stack machine include three main data types:
 1. **Inst:** Represents the stack machine instructions.
-Instructions can be arithmetic operations (Push, Add, Mult, Sub), boolean operations (Tru, Fals, Equ, Le, And, Neg), memory operations (Fetch, Store), control flow operations (Noop, Branch, Loop).
+Instructions can be arithmetic operations (Add, Mult, Sub), boolean operations (Tru, Fals, Equ, Le, And, Neg), memory operations (Fetch, Store), control flow operations (Noop, Branch, Loop) or pushing a value to the stack (Push).
 2. **StackT:** Represents the stack items.
 The stack can contain either integers (`I Integer`) or booleans (`B Bool`).
-3. **State:** Represents the state of the memory, which is a list of pairs associating variable names with their corresponding stack items.
+3. **State:** Represents the state of the memory, which is a list of pairs associating variable names with their respective value.

 ### Functions